 After the reset, your iPad should reboot automatically and then loads up the default network configurations.
 In order to reconnect to WiFi, you’ll have to enable WiFi first.
 That said, go back to Settings-> WiFi menu and then toggle the WiFi switch to turn it back on.
 Select your WiFi network and then retry to connect.

-Last resort: Erase your iPad and set it up as new.
+Sixth solution: Erase your iPad and set it up as new.

 If performing all the aforementioned procedures didn’t solve the problem and that your iPad still won’t connect to WiFi, a master reset or factory reset can be considered as the last resort.
 This will allow you to set up your iPad’s WiFi functions automatically during start-up.
 Just don’t forget to back up all your important files beforehand because they will also be deleted during the reset.
 Since your iPad has no Internet access, backing up to iCloud won’t be possible.
 In that case, you will need to use iTunes so that you can back up files to your computer drive via iTunes.